Why You Should Explore South Georgia and the Falkland Islands

 Located closer to South America, the Falkland Islands (Islas Malvinas) offer a different but equally captivating experience.
 This British Overseas Territory feels like a slice of the rural United Kingdom transported to the edge of Antarctica.
 The capital, Stanley, charms visitors with its colorful houses, red telephone boxes, and warm hospitality, but it’s the outlying islands that showcase the Falklands’ natural beauty and wildlife.
 On islands like Carcass and Sea Lion, you’ll find yourself walking among nesting albatrosses, their massive wingspans a sight to behold.
 Gentoo, rockhopper, and Magellanic penguins waddle along the beaches and cliffsides.
 The destination is also one of the best areas to see the rare and comical rockhopper penguin, with its distinctive spiky crest.
 Marine mammals abound in the waters around the Falklands, from pods of orcas and Peale’s dolphins playing in the waves to sea lions and elephant seals lounging on the beaches.
 For bird enthusiasts, the Falklands are a paradise: Over 200 species inhabit the area, including endemics like the Falkland steamer duck and Cobb’s wren.

 Combining South Georgia and the Falklands with an Antarctic Peninsula expedition creates an unparalleled Southern Ocean adventure.
 You’ll witness three distinct environments, each with its own character and wildlife specialties.
-From the windswept tussock grasslands of the Falklands to the vast king penguin colonies of South Georgia and the icy expanses of Antarctica, this extended journey offers a comprehensive look at the wonders of the sub-Antarctic and Antarctic regions.
+From the windswept tussock grasslands of the Falklands to the vast king penguin colonies of South Georgia and the icy landscapes of Antarctica, this extended journey offers a comprehensive look at the wonders of the sub-Antarctic and Antarctic regions.

 Learn how to visit these destinations aboard two unique adventures: Antarctica & South Georgia Air-Cruise and Falklands (Malvinas) & South Georgia Sea Voyage.